alran/algorithms/pages/graph-search.md

 vertex from the queue, then adds to the queue all unmarked vertices adjacent to this queue.
 As it touches each vertex, it marks it as visited.

+Note: BFS is the same in both directed and undirected graphs.

 ```javascript
 class BreadthFirstPaths {